 - 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?

-Anecdotal reports show that there might be a slight increase in gang activity in some areas of the County. - 9.
+Anecdotal reports show no significant change in gang activity in Baltimore County. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 The partnership with the BCoPD has enhanced the district's awareness of gangs and gang activities as well as prevention and intervention strategies.
 The BCoPD has recently added a Spanish speaking SRO to the team of SROs at one of our schools to increase communication with students in the regional ESOL program.